EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Training Details of DreamTransfer

-\subsubsection{Dataset Construction}
+\subsection{Dataset Construction}

-To enable multi-view modeling, we construct a dataset of 50k generated multi-view video clips based on the Agibot World dataset~\citep{bu2025agibot}, covering 36 diverse scenes.
-Each clip contains aligned multi-view RGB frames, temporally consistent depth maps, and a text caption.
-Depth maps are generated using the state-of-the-art estimator Video Depth Anything~\citep{chen2025videodepthanything}, ensuring geometric coherence across time.
-To support fine-grained appearance control, we design caption templates that explicitly describe foreground, background, and lighting conditions.
-These templates are automatically filled by Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen25vltechnicalreport}, yielding high-quality, appearance-focused captions.
+To enable multi-view modeling, we construct a dataset of 50k generated multi-view video clips based on the Agibot World dataset~\cite{bu2025agibot}, covering 36 diverse scenes.
+Each clip has a length of 121 frames and contains aligned multi-view RGB frames, temporally consistent depth maps, and a text caption.
+Depth maps are generated using the state-of-the-art estimator Video Depth Anything~\cite{chen2025videodepthanything}, ensuring geometric coherence across time.
+To support fine-grained appearance control, we utilize the prompt template shown below to structure the video captions.
+This template, which explicitly describes the foreground, background, and lighting conditions, is automatically populated by Qwen2.5-VL-7B-Instruct~\cite{bai2025qwen25vltechnicalreport} to generate detailed, appearance-focused captions.
+One sample from the training set is illustrated in Figure~\ref{fig:agibot-sample}.